 Additional Wet Compression Power Boost

 Wet compression consists of spraying more water into the inlet duct than can evaporate.
-The additional fog spray is carried by the airflow into the compressor where it evaporates and gives an intercooling effect, which reduces the work of compression so the turbine produces more power.
+The additional fog spray is carried by the airflow into the compressor where it evaporates and gives an intercooling effect.
+This reduces the work of compression so the turbine produces more power.

 MeeFog has installed many wet compression systems on turbines ranging from aeroderivatives to modern F-Class turbines with fog flow rates of as much as 2.5% of the gas turbine air mass flow.
 Injecting 1% of the air mass flow as wet compression can produce a power boost of 5% or more, depending on the gas turbine.